prietop/BenchCast/README.md

   * **-r \<N\>** repeat papi measures N times (ASUME USING PAPI, and csv output).
   * **-n \<N\>** Number of different programs to run.
 It defaults to the number of progs arguments passed.
 Should be used as a control.
   * **-l \<N\>** Number of times the main loop of the ROI should be executed before the creation of the checkpoint (end of spec_cast).

-  Example:
-  ./spec_cast -c spec-cast -p 8 -l 2 --mcf --bwaves 2
-  This will run 4 instances of **mcf** and 4 instances of **bwaves** (with input bwaves_2) and synchronize them after 2 loops of the ROI.
-The configuration file employed is spec_cast.cfg.
+  * **-m** Measure the behavior of the N first cores.
+BenchCast reserves those cores so no benchmark is launched there (PAPI is assumed, but not needed).

+## Adding a new Benchmark
+First, you should find the ROI of your application (**TO DO**).
+Once the ROI loop is detected, you should add a call to *initialize_barrier* before the loop, and a call to *call_barrier* inside the loop.
+Both functions are defined in barrier_cast.c and barrier_cast.h, included in this repository.
+You should include them in the benchmark source code and add the files to compile the benchmark with them.
+You may need to add **-pthread** and **-lrt** flags if not already included in the linking process of your benchmark.
+Once compiled with barrier_cast, you need to add the benchmark to the BenchCast pool.

+There are some files you can check to see how to add a new benchmark on your own:
+  * **BENCH_CONF.py** includes the paths to the benchmarks used with BenchCast.
+You should add your new benchmar to this file.
+  * **bench_types.py** has all needed to launch a benchmark, including possible subdirectories and command lines.
+Check at how existing benchmark are defined (at least getExecPath and getExecCmd should be defined).
+You need to add your benchmark to the **create_bench** function (the "name" of the benchmark will be used later).
+Also, a CMDS specific module may be needed if there are multiple benchmarks in a single suite that have a similar structure (see below).
+  * **SPEC_CMDS.py**, **PARSEC_CMDS.py** and **NPB_CMDS.py** have the commands needed to execute the different benchmarks on each suite.
+  * **bench_cast.h** Finally, you need to add your benchmark to the BenchCast long options (bench_cast.h line:105).
+Use the same name used in **create_bench** of **bench_types.py**.

 ## References
 If you use this tool in your research, please cite the following paper:
 *P. Prieto, P. Abad, J.A.
 Herrero, J.A.
 Gregorio, V. Puente, "SPECcast: A Methodology for Fast Performance Evaluation with SPEC CPU 2017 Multiprogrammed Workloads" in ICPP 2020 - 49th International Conference on Parallel Processing, 2020*

 ## Disclaimer
-SPECcast is currently under development, so future improvements and modifications are spected.
+BenchCast is currently under development, so future improvements and modifications are spected.
 If you have any problems, please send an e-mail to prietop@unican.es.
-At the current version, SPECcast has been tested on Linux and x86-64 systems.
+At the current version, BenchCast has been tested on Linux and x86-64 systems.